jrucho/YTbeatmakercues/README.md

 - 🔄 **Super Knob**
   Select any cue via pad, keyboard, or MIDI note and twist the mapped knob to slide its position left or right.
-Endless encoders scroll indefinitely.
-For standard 0–127 knobs, hold the Shift key (or MIDI shift note) to reposition the knob without moving the cue, then release Shift and continue scrolling.
+Endless encoders scroll without limits.
+For standard 0–127 knobs, hold the Shift key (or MIDI shift note) to reposition the knob before continuing.
 Choose a speed from 1 (slow) to 3 (fast) in the MIDI mapping window.
 Any CC number can be assigned.

 - 👇 **Touch Sequencer**
   10 pads, 16-step sequencer, tap tempo, and BPM-based triggering.